Introduction

 But this powerful antioxidant, known for its health benefits, also holds secrets that not everyone is aware of.

-Can excessive doses be harmful to health?
+Can excessively high doses be harmful to health?

-What are the known side effects of lycopene?
+What side effects of lycopene are known?

-Lycopene and stomach problems
+Lycopene and stomach complaints

-- Is my stomach speaking?
+- Does my stomach speak up?

-- Am I suddenly prone to diarrhea?
+- Do I suddenly tend to diarrhea?

 And how do I react to a single tablet that contains the same amount of active ingredient?